advisors-excel-llc/salesforce-rest-sdk/README.md

 $sObjectClient->persist("Account", $account); // returns true if success

-echo $account->Id; // outputs the SFID of the account echo $account->Type; // Type is populated after persistence, this will output "Account"
+echo $account->Id; // outputs the SFID of the account

 $account->MyCustomField__c = "Some Value I want to Save";